Ottawa mayor declares state of emergency to deal with trucking blockade | MarketScreener

 They also announced they would clamp down on people attempting to bring in canisters to refuel the hundreds of large trucks blocking most roads in the city center.

+A senior member of the Liberal government said the ease with which the convoy shut down the area around the parliament and the seeming impotence of police was a "national humiliation".

+Senior opposition Conservatives who encouraged the protests, including taking selfies with truckers, did not reply to requests for comment.
+Last week, the party ditched its leader in part for not initially backing the blockade enthusiastically enough.

-(Additional reporting by Blair Gable; Writing by Amran Abocar; Editing by Lisa Shumaker and Diane Craft)
+(Additional reporting by Blair Gable; Writing by Amran Abocar; Editing by Lisa Shumaker, Diane Craft and Daniel Wallis)

 By Lars Hagberg and David Ljunggren